Baseball

 The British streaming provider DAZN has established itself as one of the most important platforms for sports broadcasts.
 Its wide range of sports includes soccer, tennis, basketball, boxing, handball, American Football, wrestling, cycling, motorsports – and of course, baseball.

 DAZN shows a large number of MLB season games live, as well as the World Series in its entirety and in full length.
-Access to the world at DAZN is available as an annual subscription for $ 149.99 ($ 12.50 per month) or as a monthly subscription with a flexible cancellation option for $ 19.99.
+The cost for the DAZN subscription varies depending on your country of residence.
+In the UK, for example, access to the world of sports is available for £ 159.99 per year.

 Streaming via MLB.TV

 In the United States, all MLB games can be viewed via the streaming service of the channel MLB.TV.
-You can get a yearly subscription for all games for $ 94.99 or a single-team subscription for $ 74.99.
-Before you decide whether to subscribe or not, you can first do a seven-day trial for free.
+You can get a yearly subscription for all games for $ 29.99 or a monthly subscription for $ 6.99.
+In addition, MLB.TV offers single team packages, audio packages, and MLB network packages.
+Students, military personnel, and first responders benefit from a 35 % discount.

 Baseball on free TV